jhogsett/linkit/README.md

 1. Add a CircleCI API token to the environment

-    * Edit your profile as in step #22
+    * Edit the all users profile as in step #22
     * add export KEY={THE KEY}

 1. Create a service start-up script for a Python script